 Comparing net worth and investable assets gives a better view of your financial health.
 In a nutshell, a sum of all your inevitable assets, selling your tangible assets, and clearing your debts (including your mortgage), then you have the measure of your wealth.

-Investable assets are valuable because they give you financial peace of mind.
+Investable Capital are valuable because they give you financial peace of mind.
 Even with any emergency, your back is always covered, and your family will never lack the necessary living requirements.
 However, don’t deplete your investment assets, but balance by saving more.

 When Do You Measure Wealth?